Instructional design is evolving - your toolkit should, too.

 Multicultural NSW’s eLearning program, designed in Rise 360.

-In reality, frameworks give us exactly what we need – structure – without shutting down creativity.
-Not only that, frameworks keep projects moving and make sure the learning delivers for the business.
+In practice, a good framework gives you exactly what you need, structure, without shutting down creativity.
+It keeps projects moving and makes sure the learning delivers for the business.

-After nearly two decades in this business, I’m certain of this: working with a team to design learning can be a bit like herding cats.
-Here’s how we use learning frameworks to build better, faster, smarter programs:
+After nearly two decades of designing learning programs, here’s how we use frameworks to build better, faster, and smarter:

 Journey maps